 The talents she accrued and sharpened over the years aren’t exactly motherly material, nonetheless, she is determined to be the best mother for her daughter.
 Lilly is her treasure — the purest thing that’ll ever be in her life after so many missions, deaths, lies, and deceits.

-It took General James Exley some convincing, but he managed to sway Gale into joining Gestalt and its second member, embracing the color yellow.
-She now fights to protect her nation, so that her daughter can one day grow up in peace, and live a fulfilling life — staining her hands with blood so that her daughter won’t ever have to.
+It took General James Exley some convincing, but he managed to sway Gale into joining Gestalt and its second member, donning the team’s yellow color, much like her blonde hair.
+She now fights to protect her nation, so that her daughter can one day grow up in peace, and live a fulfilling life, staining her hands with blood so that her daughter won’t ever have to.

 CADE SAUNDERS

-Cade, a man born in a family with a longstanding and stalwart military tradition, was recruited by Exley to be the third member of Gestalt.
+Cade Saunders is a man born in a family with a longstanding and stalwart military tradition.
+He was recruited by General Exley to be the third member of Gestalt.

-Throughout the years, the Saunders family has given Vaifen upstanding Generals, Admirals, and other distinguished officials across the branches of the nation’s military.
-Thus, family tradition dictated that Cade pursued a military career just like his father, uncles, and grandfather did in their time.
+For generations, the Saunders family has given Vaifen upstanding Generals, Admirals, and other distinguished officials across the branches of the nation’s military — thus, family tradition dictated that Cade pursued a military career and serve his nation just like his father, uncles, and grandfather did in their time.

 Instead, the young man chose to pivot towards Vaifen’s Special Forces — an unheard path in his family’s lineage, where he performed remarkably and always upholding a sense of duty worthy of his family name.

-His choice wasn’t well received by his family, especially his father, who always envisioned his son as a bright General among Vaifen’s ranks.
+His choice wasn’t well received by his family, especially his father, who always envisioned where his son would be a bright and exemplary General among Vaifen’s ranks.

 What drove Cade to divert from his father’s grand designs?
 An unconscious desire to rebel?
 A sense of higher calling?
 To build his own path in his own terms?
-The answer is something he’s never shared with anyone — and perhaps may never will.
+The answer is something the stern and sometimes obtuse man has never shared with anyone — and perhaps may never will.

 Cade accepted the offer with pride and left away Vaifen’s Special Forces almost instantly.
-As someone raised with a high regard for meritocracy and a “by the book” inflexible way of doing things, his expectations with regards to Gestalt often clash with the reality of the team — especially with the relaxed and easygoing nature of some of its members seem to exude and the way some were selected, not to mention their past deeds.
+As someone raised with a high regard for meritocracy and a “by the book” inflexible way of doing things, his expectations with regards to Gestalt often clash with the atypical nature of the team — especially with the relaxed and easygoing nature of some of its members seem to unapologetically exude and the “irregular” way some were selected, not to mention their past deeds.

-While not fond of it, he was assigned the color green among the team; his stern nature means that he’s rarely seen smiling, and some may say he’s incapable of doing so.
+While not fond of it, he was assigned the color green among the team; his stern nature means that he’s rarely seen smiling, and some may say he is just incapable of doing so.

 CAMERON BENNETT

-A young carefree woman with an intoxicating energy, an unbound curiosity, a recklessness that has caused headaches to many in the past, an even greater love of music, and prone to speak her mind — even during inappropriate times.
+Cameron is a young and carefree woman with an intoxicating energy, an unbound curiosity, a recklessness that has caused headaches to many in the past, an even greater love of music, and often prone to speak her mind — even during inappropriate times.

-Cameron’s talents rest not in physical prowess or in the art of strategy.
-Beneath the apparent immaturity that she radiates at a first glance lies one of the most dangerous hackers on the planet.
+The young woman’s talents rest not in physical prowess or in the art of combat strategy.
+Beneath the apparent immaturity that she so naturally radiates lies one of the most dangerous hackers on the planet.

 No one could accurately prove the existence of Rhapsody, and for the longest time, cybersecurity services around the planet thought of it as a non-existent escape goat figure — a moniker used by hackers to shift culpability away from themselves.